Understanding the associated injuries to better treat and protect the knee

 The decision between a conservative treatment (rehabilitation) and a surgical care largely depends on the nature and severity of these associated conditions, as well as the patient's activity level and expectations.

-Diagnosis: an essential step
+Diagnosis: an essential step in cruciate ligament injuries

-A precise diagnosis is based on a comprehensive assessment including:
+An accurate diagnosis is based on a comprehensive assessment including:

 - a detailed interrogation,